You have no items in your wishlist.

-With a number of Boardcave articles written about surfing alternative surf craft, like How to Keep Your Surfing Fun and a few on design principles such as looking at Surfboard Outlines.
-Now it is time for us to focus more on the iconic shortboard.
+With a number of Boardcave articles written about surfing alternative surf craft, like How to Keep Your Surfing Fun and a few on design principles such as looking at Surfboard Outlines, it is now time for us to focus more on the iconic shortboard.

-The question though, is the shortboard the right kind of board for you?
+So, is the shortboard the right kind of board for you?

 We want to take a look at the pro’s and cons of surfing high-performance shortboards for the everyday surfer and see if that is the best option for you.

 The pros are lucky enough to travel in search of good waves and catch enough of them to be able to surf most boards in most conditions.
 That is why for a majority of professional surfers around the world, the shortboard is their weapon of choice.
 This holds true for competition surfers and free surfers alike.
 Sure there are a lot of professional free surfers who surf alternative equipment like longboards, fishes, mini simmons, etc…and most of those surfers are not really prone to surfing one style of board.

 But there are a lot more professional free surfers who surf high performance shortboards almost exclusively.
 And rightly so.
 These guys are pushing the boundaries of performance both on the wave and above the lip.
 Air’s are getting crazier, turns are getting more radical and the waves these guys are surfing are getting bigger, hollower and more critical.
 You can rip on a fish, but not in the same way or to the same level as you can on a high performance shortboard.

 So, should the high performance shortboard be reserved for surfers who surf at a higher level?
 Absolutely not.
 How do you think these guys got to the level they are at?